SuxinL/Notes/Philosophy/goal_achievement/main.md

 					- angle
 					- duration
 				- interfaces between tools and between tool and objects
-	3. identify needed
+	4. SUMMARIZE PREREQUISITESl: identify needed
 		- tools
 		- objects
-		- context
+		- context conditions
 			- when
 			- where
-	4. treat the satisfaction of these prerequisites from 2 as its intermediate goal.
+	5. PREPARE PREREQUISITES: treat the satisfaction of these prerequisites from 2 as its intermediate goals.
 		1. get
 		2. **configure**
+			- state
+			- interfaces

+	6. EXECUTION: execute the action to achieve the goal.

 Repeat this produce recursively for each goal till it is an atomic goal that is
 - achieved.